Andrew Crescenzi

-Andrew Crescenzi (born July 29, 1992) is a Canadian professional ice hockey centre for Bozen–Bolzano of the Austrian Hockey League (EBEL).
-He has formerly played for the Los Angeles Kings of the National Hockey League (NHL).
+Andrew Crescenzi (born July 29, 1992) is a Canadian former professional ice hockey centre who last played for Bozen–Bolzano of the Austrian Hockey League (EBEL).
+He had also played for the Los Angeles Kings of the National Hockey League (NHL).

 Playing career

 Crescenzi first played junior hockey with the Villanova Knights in the Ontario Junior Hockey League.
 He was selected in the 2008 OHL Priority Draft, 128th overall by the Kitchener Rangers.
 He later made his debut in the Ontario Hockey League with the Rangers in the 2009–10 season, compiling 12 points.